 After Thanksgiving Day, more food is consumed on Super Bowl Sunday than any other day of the year.
 These are usually selected for their high caloric index, sodium content, and crunch factor — along with carbonated inebriating fluids.

 Not only is food a major part of this holiday, so too are decorations.
 Consider Supermarkets (named after Superbowl) which decorate the chips aisle as it if is Christmas.
 If you work for Frito-Lay, it is Christmas.

 Advertisers will pay up to $100,000 per second for an advert.
 A 30-second commercial will go for $3.8M and most slots have been sold out since the beginning of last summer.
-Who can forget the introduction of Apple Macintosh, directed by Ridley Scott (who directed Gladiator and Prometheus), during the 1984 Super Bowl, when:
+Who can forget the premier of Apple Macintosh *, directed by Ridley Scott (who directed Gladiator and Prometheus), during the 1984 Super Bowl, when the ad closed with:

 On January 24th, Apple Computer will introduce Macintosh.